Treaty of Fort Clark: Assignment to other tribes

 Article VIII provided that the Osage land could be assigned to other tribes:

 And the United States agree that such of the Great and Little Osage Indians, as may think proper to put themselves under the protection of Fort Clark, and who observe the stipulations of this treaty with good faith, shall be permitted to live and to hunt, without molestation, on all that tract of country, west of the north and south boundary line, on which they, the said Great and Little Osage, have usually hunted or resided: Provided, The same be not the hunting grounds of any nation or tribe of Indians in amity with the United States; and on any other lands within the territory of Louisiana, without the limits of the white settlements, until the United States may think proper to assign the same as hunting grounds to other friendly Indians.

 Aftermath

 There were protests immediately from the tribe as there were claims that not all the proper representatives signed the document.
 The Osage for the most part did not move to Fort Osage staying instead at their home in Neosho.
 Some tribesmen were to side with the British in the War of 1812.
 After the war, the Osage were summoned to Portage Des Sioux, Missouri where they affirmed the treaty in the Treaties of Portage des Sioux in 1815.

+The treaty documents were still in the possession of an Osage chief in 1870 who, suspicious of the intentions of the American delegation, was against the signing of the Drum Creek Treaty that would send them to a reservation:

+I remember one Indian orator [...] got up and spoke of Treaties they had with the Great Father in Washington, in the past, and how they once owned all the land north of the Red River of the South, and west of the Mississippi, and south of the Missouri River, and, to prove that, he brought out a tin cylinder a finely engrossed Treaty, signed by President Thomas Jefferson in 1804.